bgermann/cforms2/readme.txt

 == Changelog ==

 = 14.7 =
+* enhanced: replace Subscribe To Comments support with a more general approach to also support Subscribe To Comments Reloaded
 * added:    Ukrainian translation
 * other:    remove old WP Ajax Edit Comments support, because current versions work without special support